react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 React DnD is unlike most of the drag and drop libraries out there, and it can be intimidating if you've never used it before.
 However, once you get a taste of a few concepts at the heart of its design, it starts to make sense.
 I suggest you read about these concepts before the rest of the docs.

-Some of these concepts may seem to have a certain familiarity to the ideas from the [Flux architecture](http://facebook.github.io/flux/).
+Some of these concepts may seem to have a certain resemblance to the [Flux architecture](http://facebook.github.io/flux/).
 This is not a coincidence, as React DnD uses Flux internally.

 ### Backends

 React DnD is built on top of the [HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Drag_and_drop).
 It is a reasonable default because it screenshots the dragged DOM node and uses it as a “drag preview” out of the box.
-It's handy because you don't have to do any drawing as the cursor moves.
-It also lets you handle the file drop events.
+It's handy that you don't have to do any drawing as the cursor moves.
+This API is also the only way to handle file drop events.

 Unfortunately, the HTML5 drag and drop API also has some downsides.
 It does not work on touch screens, and it provides less customization opportunities on IE than in other browsers.